N21 road (Ireland): Upgrades

 The Castleisland Bypass was a national road project which commenced in 2009 and for which construction work completed in October 2010.
 The new road was officially opened on Friday, 22 October 2010, by then Minister for Defence Tony Killeen.
 The route consists of 5.3 km of type 2 dual carriageway and connects the N21 to the N23 bypassing Castleisland to the west of the town.

 A section of the N21 west of Newcastle West was one of the more dangerous stretches of road in the country, known locally as Barnagh, between Newcastlewest and Templeglantine.
 At one point there were 4 deaths on the stretch within 4 weeks, with 5 total deaths there in 2010.
 A local group, known as the "N21 Barnagh Road Realignment Petition", campaigned to realign this section.
 The stretch of road was upgraded between 2011 and 2013.

+Adare bypass

+The Adare bypass, which will carry the N21 around the village of Adare, County Limerick, is under construction, ahead of Adare Manor's hosting of the 2027 Ryder Cup.
+Originally proposed as part of the Foynes to Limerick Road Improvement Scheme, a 33 km bypass of Newcastle West and Abbeyfeale was at the planning stage in 2006.
+Proposals were rejected by An Bord Pleanala in 2012, and by the National Roads Authority in 2013.
+Updated bypass plans were subject to additional inquiries by An Bord Pleanala in early 2021.

 Traffic congestion

 The N21 is also known as a notorious traffic bottleneck particularly in the County Limerick towns of Abbeyfeale, Newcastlewest and Adare.
 The towns (most notably Adare) feature regularly on morning and evening traffic reports where delays of up to 30 minutes can occur.
 Local traffic, commuters and tourist traffic all contribute to the congestion.